Quick Boiled Fruit Cake Recipe Mary Berry

 - To prevent the cake’s top from browning too quickly, cover it with foil after the first hour of baking.

-- Serve this delightful fruit cake warm with a dollop of clotted cream for a cozy winter treat.
+- Serve this delightful fruit cake warm with a dollop of clotted cream for a cosy winter treat.

 - For a festive touch, dust the top of the cooled cake with powdered sugar and decorate it with glacé cherries.